 For so long and to the extent that any redeemable shares are in issue, transfers of ordinary shares and redeemable shares can, in those circumstances, only be effected where the transfer of one class of share (e.g. ordinary share) involves a simultaneous transfer of the other linked class of shares (e.g. redeemable share) as an ICG Unit.
 As noted, there are currently no redeemable shares in issue.
-An ICG Unit comprised one ordinary share and nil redeemable shares at 31 December 2023 and 31 December 2022.
+An ICG Unit comprised one ordinary share and nil redeemable shares at 31 December 2024 and 31 December 2023.

-ICG Units are, in general, freely transferable but, in accordance with the Companies Act 2014 (as amended) and the Constitution, the Directors may decline to register a transfer of ICG Units upon notice to the transferee, within two months after the lodgement of a transfer with the Company, in the following cases:
+ICG Units are, in general, freely transferable but, in accordance with the Companies Act 2014 (as amended) and the Constitution, the Directors may in their absolute discretion decline to register a transfer of ICG Units upon notice to the transferee, within two months after the lodgement of a transfer with the Company, in the following cases:

-- if redeemable shares are in issue, where the transfer of shares does not involve a simultaneous transfer of the other class of shares with which such shares are linked as an ICG Unit (as described immediately above); - 2. a lien is held by the Company; or - in the case of a purported transfer to or by a minor or a person lawfully adjudged not to possess an adequate decision-making capacity; - 4. unless the instrument of transfer is accompanied by the certificate of the shares to which it relates (if any) and such other evidence as the Directors may reasonably require to show the right of the transfer or make the transfer or - 5. unless the instrument of transfer is in respect of one class only (unless redeemable shares are in issue and the proposed transfer is in respect of ICG Units).
+- if redeemable shares are in issue, where the transfer of shares does not involve a simultaneous transfer of the other class of shares with which such shares are linked as an ICG Unit (as described immediately above); - 2. a lien is held by the Company; - in the case of a purported transfer to or by a minor or a person lawfully adjudged not to possess an adequate decision-making capacity; - 4. unless the instrument of transfer is accompanied by such evidence as the Directors may reasonably require to show the right of the transferor to make the transfer; or - unless the instrument of transfer is in respect of one class only (unless redeemable shares are in issue and the proposed transfer is in respect of ICG Units).